What is kayaking Lough Erne like?

 Watch for Wind Funnels

-Killarney Lakes are surrounded by mountains that can funnel wind across open water.
-Check the forecast before launching and stay close to the shoreline if gusts are expected above 20 km/h.
+Lakes surrounded by hills and mountains can channel wind into sudden gusts across open water.
+Check the forecast before launching and stay within swimming distance of the shoreline if gusts above 20 km/h are expected.

 File a Float Plan